 Quantitative testing commenced by Lumegen laboratories in epidemiologic week 31, 2021, in Polokwane (Figure 9).
-A downward trajectory in SARS-CoV-2 levels in wastewater was seen between week 31 and 33, with a corresponding decrease in clinical cases.
-However, current samples are needed for the areas.
+A downward trajectory in SARS-CoV-2 levels in wastewater was seen between week 31 and 33.
+However, current samples are needed for this area.